 Speaking Out at Work

-I’ve never been afraid to be very clear on my stress related in the past.
-If I feel that the burnout is coming, I speak about it loud and clear.
+After the difficult start I had in the industry, I’ve never been afraid to be very transparent on these questions, especially when somebody was clearly heading to the burnout.
+I don’t hide anything, I speak about it loud and clear.
 We need to show that it’s not a taboo.
-Others might follow our path and finally speak about their struggling as well.
+Others might follow our path and finally speak about their struggles too.

-Speaking about them is a good way to show that there is a problem.
-It should not be tackled on the individual level, but on the company level.
-After all, if you are in the path to burn out, others might be as well.
-It means that something is wrong in the company: it can be the company culture, the processes, and so on.
-Whatever it is, it needs to be found, addressed and fixed.
+These problems should not be tackled at the individual level, but at the company level.
+After all, if you are on the dark road of burnout, your colleague might be on the same path.
+It means that something is wrong in the company: it can be the company culture, the processes, or some toxic colleagues.
+Whatever it is, it needs to be found, addressed, and fixed.

 Seeking Professional Help

-Our brain is a very, very complicated organ we don’t fully understand.
-There is no shame to admit that something doesn’t work as well as we want, up there.
-We don’t create consciously our problems and struggles, and sometimes we need to accept we can’t solve them consciously either, only by ourselves.
+Our brain is a very, very complicated organ we don’t understand and control.
+We don’t create consciously our problems and or our struggles, and sometimes we need to accept that we can’t solve them only by ourselves.

-In that regard, you can seek help from professionals if you feel that you can’t manage your stress anymore.
+That’s why we shouldn’t be afraid to seek help from professionals if we feel that we can’t manage our stress anymore.
 Better sooner than later.

 You’re right!
 The good answer is

 3. Unknowns.
 Things we don’t know are frightening and stressful.
 Simply because we have no knowledge or experiences about them, and, therefore, everything can happen.
-The better and the worse.
-Since we have part of our brain which is in a survival-oriented mode, the worst will come in mind very quickly.
+The best and the worst.
+It’s nice to survive, so our brain is still in a survival-oriented mode; as a result, the worst will often look more likely than the better.

 In short, stress can kick in when we’re not in control.